Careers in Finance

 At the Business Career Centre, we've developed a large number of contacts at all the major financial institutions and work hard to bring these opportunities to you.
 We can help you determine whether a career in finance is right for you, and which specific area to pursue.

-We host Careers in Finance workshops, where industry professionals give an overview of the various career paths, the skills required, and the inside scoop on what working in finance is really like.
+We host a Career Discovery Night, where industry professionals give an overview of the various career paths, the skills required, and the inside scoop on what working in finance is really like.
 Other past workshops have covered the areas of insurance, commercial and investment banking.

 Portfolio Management Foundation